apache/airflow/README.md

 * Base Python installation in versions supported at the time of release for the MINOR version of Airflow released (so there could be different versions for 2.3 and 2.2 line for example)
-* Libraries required to connect to supported Databases (again the set of databases supported depends on the MINOR version of Airflow.
+* Libraries required to connect to supported Databases (again the set of databases supported depends on the MINOR version of Airflow)
 * Predefined set of popular providers (for details see the [Dockerfile](https://raw.githubusercontent.com/apache/airflow/main/Dockerfile)).
 * Possibility of building your own, custom image where the user can choose their own set of providers and libraries (see [Building the image](https://airflow.apache.org/docs/docker-stack/build.html))